 Richard O Donoghue, who had his training curtailed by illness recently, finished in 83rd place in the boys u17 5000m race.
 Richie never gave up in this high tempo race and can look back on his cross country season with satisfaction.

-Medal winners Alannah Deering and Ciara Cummins pictured with their coach Sean Finn at the All Ireland Uneven Age Cross Country Championships in Santry.
+Ciara Cummins, Nenagh Olympic pictured with her coach Sean Finn having finished 10th in the girls u18 race at the All Ireland Cross Country Championships in Dundalk.

 The "EVENT DATE " in all capitals orange is the date an event takes place.
 The date in grey under the post title is the date the event was first added to this page